FOUNDATION

 A CFO looking for cash is fundamentally looking at how can inventory be reduced, ideally, without impacting other performance factors of the business, such as service levels.

-1. In ROP environments, implement data analytics to better define demand and demandvariability to lower ROP’s through reduced Safety stocks.
-Additionally, should demand follow predictable seasonal pattern, develop procedures to change ROP on a regular seasonal basis.
+1. In ROP environments, implement data analytics to better define demand and demand variability to lower ROP’s through reduced Safety stocks.
+Additionally, should demand follow a predictable seasonal pattern, develop procedures to change ROP on a regular seasonal basis.
 This tactic can be viewed as a halfway step to a MRP solution.

 3. In both environments, reduce holding costs.
-In a cash constrained situation, the opportunity cost, or Holding, can skyrocket way above the typical line of credit costs to the level of equity costs or 35-40%.
+In a cash-constrained situation, the opportunity cost, or Holding, can skyrocket way above the typical line of credit costs to the level of equity costs or 35-40%.
 This level of increase will usually distort the simple EOQ formula reducing purchase lot sizes (a good thing for cash) but potentially increasing total cost (price and freight increases).
-Other Holding costs can be reduced by increased vendor terms, consignment inventory, and right of return clauses in supply contracts.
-For a given purchase lot size, reduced holding costs will always decrease total cost.
+Other Holding costs can be reduced by increased vendor terms, consignment inventory, and right-of-return clauses in supply contracts.
+For a given purchase lot size, reduced holding costs will always decrease the total cost.

-Typically, responsibility for material management systems fall outside the specific purview of the CFO but judicious inquiries into the assumptions and drivers of these systems can be used as a tool to drive down inventory and find additional cash.
+Typically, responsibility for material management systems falls outside the specific purview of the CFO but judicious inquiries into the assumptions and drivers of these systems.
+Instead of taking a siloed approach, by working collaboratively with the CFO, they can be used as a tool to drive down inventory and find additional cash.

 Todd Peter is a FocusCFO Principal, based in Cleveland, OH.